MithrilJS/mithril.js/docs/mithril.route.md

 	A route with parameters might look like this:

-	`"/path/to/page/:id"` - here `id` is the name of the route parameter
+	`"/path/to/page/:id"` - here, `id` is the name of the route parameter

 	If the currently active route is `/dashboard/:userID` and the current URL is `/dashboard/johndoe`, then calling `m.route.param("userID")` returns `"johndoe"`

+	Querystring parameters in a route are also available in this collection automatically.

+	`"/grid?sortby=date"` - here,  `m.route.param("sortby")` returns `"date"`

 	-	**String key**